26th October, 2022

 If you are wondering if asbestos is covered by the COSHH regulations, the answer is no. But why not?
 Asbestos is a hazardous substance.
 It's one of the most hazardous substances there is.
-Its fibres are deadly, killing over 4000 people in the UK every year.
+Its fibres are deadly, killing around 5000 people in the UK every year.

-Ok, so we know asbestos is hazardous.
+Ok, so we know that asbestos is hazardous.
 And we understand that the COSHH regulations apply to substances hazardous to health.
-You would expect asbestos to be covered by the COSHH regulations, but it isn't, why not?
+You would expect asbestos to be covered by the COSHH regulations, but it isn't.

 5.—(1) Regulations 6 to 13 shall have effect with a view to protecting persons against a risk to their health, whether immediate or delayed, arising from exposure to substances hazardous to health except—

 - where and to the extent that the following Regulations apply, namely[...]

 - (iii) the Control of Asbestos at Work Regulations 2002(3);

 Asbestos would be covered under the COSHH regulations, if it didn't already have another set of regulations - the Asbestos at Work Regulations (more on that later).